 There was a time in my life, just a few years ago, when money was tight.
 It was tight enough that Aileen and I often really doubted that we would be able to pay our rent and car payments.
 Some days we didn’t even know how we would be able to buy groceries.
 I would often wake up in the middle of the night in a cold sweat, my heart pounding, wondering how I would scrape together enough money to keep us in our house.
 I would sometimes sit down with a pen and piece of paper and try to plot out the next few months–this was the money we anticipated spending and this was the amount I thought I would bring in between then and now.
 Rarely were these exercises any sort of comfort.
 More often than not they would increase my despair, leaving me to conclude that there was nothing I could do–we would lose our car and be forced to move.

 But that never happened.
 There was always manna in the morning.
 God always provided, though only one day at a time.
 And he has continued to do so.
 I don’t remember the last time I woke up in the night with my heart pounding, panicked at the thought of the bills lying on my desk.
-It’s not that we have become wealthy or that our bills have decreased substantially.
-Rather, God has helped me to understand that he has promised manna in the morning.
-When I am tempted to worry, I need only look to his promises and then to look to the past where I can see his hand of provision, day after day after day.
+It’s not that we have become wealthy or that our bills have decreased.
+Rather, God has helped me to understand that He has promised manna in the morning.
+When I am tempted to worry, I need only look to His promises and then to look to the past where I can see His hand of provision, day after day after day.
 He has always given manna in the morning and I have confidence that he will do so again tomorrow.